jatinderjit/crafting-interpreters/notes/03-the-lox-language.md

   would make it annoying to use for real programs?
 (Aside from the standard library, of course.)

-- No support for arrays / contiguous memory allocation (Though a custom class can be defined, but it cannot provide guarantees since we don't have private variables.
-Maybe super can be used for private variables?)
+- No support for arrays / contiguous memory allocation.
 - Overriding operators
 - Variadic arguments